 In the last part of the letter, the Harvard academics reflect on the implications of the research and raise the common argument that this area should not be investigated due to “the potential to be misused with frightening consequences to justify indefensible practices such as ethnic cleansing or genocide.”
 I do not find this argument compelling, and consider that there is a need for robust, scientific exploration of an area that will continue to be debated with or without that research.

-*Postscript: I somehow missed it, but Ashraf and Galor have written a response.
+*Postscript: I somehow missed it, but Ashraf and Galor have written a response (Update: which now seems to have been taken down).
 Thanks Vincenzo for the pointer.

 My posts on Ashraf and Galor’s paper on genetic diversity and economic growth are as follows:

 - A summary of the paper methodology and findings

 - Does genetic diversity increase conflict?